HBoyd255/CapsLockRemap/README.md

 You can customize the keybindings and functionality by modifying the script file CapsLockRemap.ahk.
 Refer to the AutoHotkey documentation for syntax and available commands.

+## Future Plans

+- Explore the creation of a dedicated keyboard that directly outputs the F13 signal in place of Capslock.
+This would allow users to harness the capabilities of this project without the need to modify their system registry.

 ## Credit

 Credit for map_capslock_to_f13.reg goes to http://www.grismar.net/ventrilocapsfix/